Alm0stEthical/Alm0stEthical/README.md

 # A **Digital Architect**
-I specialize in creating dynamic websites:
+I specialize in creating dynamic websites that:
 * Are built with a precise, modern UI/UX
 * Perform at an exceptionally high level
 * Are fully type-safe and scalable, built to last and easy for any developer to extend